 If you have a situation where you made a contribution to a Roth IRA and later recharacterized part or all of it to a traditional IRA the following information and instructions may apply to you.

-Per the IRS Instructions for Form 8606, page 3:
+Per IRS Instructions for Form 8606 Nondeductible IRAs, starting page 4:

 No recharacterizations of conversions made in 2018 or later.
 A conversion of a traditional IRA to a Roth IRA, and a rollover from any other eligible retirement plan to a Roth IRA, made in tax years beginning after December 31, 2017, cannot be recharacterized as having been made to a traditional IRA.